 In the case that a background check does play into your decision, an adverse action notice must be sent informing them as such.
 Additionally, you must provide them with a copy of the report, a copy of “A Summary of Your Rights Under the Fair Credit Reporting Act,” and information including a reasonable period of time in which the candidate can dispute the completeness or the accuracy of the information included in their report.

 With such penalties in place, staying compliant with background check regulations is of the utmost importance.
 Laws and regulations are always changing, though, which can make the process a difficult one to navigate.
-If you’re concerned with ensuring your business is keeping up with best practices, considering partnering with an experienced company that specializes in the process, like Pest Background Checks.
+If you’re concerned with ensuring your business is keeping up with best practices, consider partnering with an experienced company that specializes in the process, like Pest Background Checks.
 An experienced partner can help you to navigate each step of the hiring process to ensure you remain compliant and avoid potential legal complications.

-In the pest control industry, the bulk of compliance regulations are tied to the use of various pesticides.
+In the pest control industry, the bulk of compliance regulations is tied to the use of various pesticides.
 The type of pesticides you use, along with where you carry out your work, will play a key role in the standards which apply to you.

 The primary governing body behind establishing pesticide regulations is the Environmental Protection Agency (EPA).
 The EPA establishes many of the compliance guidelines that dictate which pesticides you can use, how much you can use, and where they can be applied.
 This includes the National Emission Standards for Hazardous Air Pollutants (NESHAP).
 Of course, many of these regulations are also monitored on a state-by-state level and require the submission of various state forms.